Skip to main content

 6. Manual vs. Automated Certificate Management

-As certificate validity periods shorten, manual certificate management will occur much more frequently.
+As validity periods shorten, manual certificate management becomes more frequent.

 • Reissuing certificates